Where Can My Supply Chain Career Take Me?

 If you’re in a supply chain middle management role and have been doing it for a few years, you should consider lobbying your employer to change your job title from purchasing manager or planning manager or inventory manager or strategic sourcing manager to supply chain manager.
 There’s a halfway decent chance that your employer won’t know the difference between purchasing or planning or inventory control or strategic sourcing and supply chain and allow you to make the change.

-Maybe you’re already managing that supply chain—and you just need your job title updated.
+Maybe you’re already managing that supply chain, and you need your job title updated.

 And, if not, take time during your supply chain middle management years to figure out the direction you want to head.
 And then work toward that plan.